smikhalevski/mfml/README.md

 # Overview

-This section shows how to prepare and build i18n messages with MFML.

-Save your messages in a _messages.json_:
+Save your i18n messages in _messages.json_:

 ```json
 {